HRfH Connect

 Health Research from Home (HRfH) has been funded by the Medical Research Council (UKRI MRC) to build a cross-sector community and share know-how and skills.

-Thanks to our MRC grant, the generosity of our partner Google and our Co-Design Workshop sponsor Haleon, delegates were able to register for this prestigious and exciting event for free.
+Thanks to our MRC grant, the generosity of our partner Google and our Co-Design Workshop sponsor Haleon, delegates are able to register for this prestigious and exciting event for free.

 Neither Google nor Haleon have influenced the scientific content of the event.